ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. code-block:: console

-    $ activate-global-python-argcomplete
+    $ activate-global-python-argcomplete --user

-This will write a bash completion file to a global location.
-Use ``--dest`` to change the location.
+This will write a bash completion file to a user location.
+Use ``--dest`` to change the location or ``sudo`` to set up the completion globally.

 Per command configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^